We screen the critically acclaimed film Leave No Trace, following the struggles of a father and daughter seeking a new home

 Friday 12 April, 19:00 (doors 18:30) | Tickets £5, £3 concessions & Foundling Friends

-In our Spring mini-series, Watch, Talk, Think, we present three films on the theme of childhood survival in difficult homes.
-Each film screening is followed by a panel discussion on the themes and broader issues raised, led by Dr Robin Basu Roy, Clinical Lecturer in Paediatrics at the University of Oxford.
+In our Spring mini-series, Watch, Talk, Think, we present three powerful films on the theme of childhood survival in difficult homes.
+Each screening is followed by a panel discussion on the themes and broader issues raised with leading critics, academics and health professionals, led by Dr Robin Basu Roy, Clinical Lecturer in Paediatrics at the University of Oxford.

 Rating PG, running time 119 minutes.

 ★★★★ – irresistible tale of one man’s attempt to escape modern life